Trolobezka/data2latex/docs/index.rst

    import data2latex as dtol
    dtol.section("Data2LaTeX")
-   dtol.text("This project is part of my bachelor thesis which deals with data representation using Python and LaTeX") dtol.finish("simple_features")
+   dtol.text("This project is part of my bachelor thesis which deals with data representation using Python and LaTeX.") dtol.finish("simple_features")

 .. image:: /_static/img/simple_features.pdf.png